kirubarajan/phraseviz/README.md

 Calculate similarity with GET parameters at `/`

 Type two sentences into in input areas and click 'Go!' to visualize the similarity between them.

-## Group Members
-Made by Valencia and Arun